RedHat-Healthcare/iDaaS-Connect/iDaaS-Connect-ThirdParty/README.md

 # iDAAS-Connect-ThirdParty
 iDAAS has several key components that provide many capabilities. iDAAS Connect is intended ONLY to enable iDAAS connectivity. iDAAS-Connect-ThirdParty specifically ONLY deals with enabling iDAAS to all sorts of third party connectivity.
-For example: RDBMS, Kafka, Mainframe, Files, SFTP, etc. plus dozens of others are supported.
+For example: RDBMS, Kafka, Mainframe, Files, SFTP, etc. plus over a hundred connectors that are supported in the upstream community
+<a href="https://camel.apache.org/components/latest/index.html" target="_blank">Apache Camel and Connectors</a>.

 This solution contains three supporting directories.
 The intent of these artifacts to enable resources to work locally: <br/>